vasilybelokurov/Supernova_environments/README.md

 ### Relevant papers

-Typically when prompt Type Ia are invoked, the timescale is around 100 million years, see papers below
+Typically when prompt Type Ia are invoked, the timescale is around 100 million years, see papers below, not 1-10 million years as the images would imply (if all or most stars in these regions come from the most recent star burst)
 - [Two populations of progenitors for Type Ia supernovae? by Mannucci et al 2006](https://ui.adsabs.harvard.edu/abs/2006MNRAS.370..773M/abstract)